Andrés Carrasco (football manager)

-Andrés Carrasco Carrillo (born 4 March 1978) is a Spanish football manager, currently in charge of the Dinamo Tbilisi Academy.
+Andrés Carrasco Carrillo (born 4 March 1978) is a Spanish football manager.

 Career

 Born in Sant Miquel d'Olèrdola, Olèrdola, Barcelona, Catalonia, Carrasco worked for 11 years at FC Barcelona's La Masia, managing the under-9, under-12 and under-14 squads.
 In June 2011, he moved abroad and joined Georgia's FC Dinamo Tbilisi as a director of the youth categories.

 Carrasco returned to his home nation in 2012, taking over Málaga CF's Cadete A squad and leading the side to two accolades.
 On 15 July 2013, he returned to Georgia after being appointed director of the youth setup at FC Saburtalo Tbilisi.

 On 24 November 2014, Carrasco was named assistant manager of Álex García (whom he worked with at Dinamo Tbilisi) at CE Sabadell FC.
 He left the club the following February, as the manager resigned, and joined Western Sydney Wanderers FC on 14 July 2015.

 Carrasco re-signed for the Wanderers in January 2016, remaining at the club until February 2017 after accepting an offer from Kardemir Karabükspor.
 On 6 July 2018, he switched teams and countries again after being appointed manager of FC Shakhtar Donetsk's under-19 squad.
 He managed the latter side in the 2019–20 UEFA Youth League, being knocked out in the group stage.

 On 10 November 2020, one month after being named manager of the under-19 team, Carrasco was named manager of the Kuwait national team as well as the Kuwait U19 team.

+On 4 August 2023, Dinamo Tbilisi announced the appointment of Carrasco as Head Coach after Giorgi Tchiabrishvili had left the club.
+On 7 June 2024 Carrasco left his role as Head Coach of Dinamo Tbilisi.

+On 11 June 2024 Carrasco signed a contract as a manager of the Ukrainian Premier League club LNZ Cherkasy returning to Ukraine.